aws-samples/cfn101-workshop/content/basics/templates/resources/index.md

 1. Select the file `resources.yaml`.
 1. Click **Next**.
 1. Provide a **Stack name**.
 For example **cfn-workshop-ec2**.
-    + The _Stack name_ identifies the stack.
+   - The _Stack name_ identifies the stack.
 Use a name to help you distinguish the purpose of this stack.
-    + For **Type of EC2 Instance** select you preferred instance size, for example **t2.micro**.
+   - For **Type of EC2 Instance** select your preferred instance size, for example **t2.micro**.
-    + Click **Next**.
+   - Click **Next**.
 1. You can leave **Configure stack options** default, click **Next**.
 1. On the **Review <stack_name>** page, scroll down to the bottom and click on **Create stack**.
    ::alert[This will create EC2 instance in your account.
 To check the cost of the deployed stack, click on **Estimate cost** on the review page.]{type="info"}
 1. You can click the **refresh** button a few times until you see in the status **CREATE_COMPLETE**.

 ### Challenge

-In this exercise, use the AWS CLI to query the AWS Systems Manager Parameter Store the get the latest Amazon Linux AMI ID.
+In this exercise, use the AWS CLI to query the AWS Systems Manager Parameter Store to get the latest Amazon Linux AMI ID.

 ::alert[To complete this challenge, you have to have [AWS CLI](../../../prerequisites/awscli) configured.]{type="info"}